withastro/astro/.changeset/honest-flies-care.md

 'astro': patch
 ---

-fix(astro:assets): inject `/_image` endpoint with prerendered=false on serverLikeOutput

-Previously, on hybrid output, images imported on a server-side-rendered page were not rendered and returned a 404 response.
+Ensure injected `/_image` endpoint for image optimization is not prerendered on hybrid output.